Chemsdine Talbi

-Chemsdine Talbi (شَمْس الدِّين الطَّالِبِيّ; born 9 May 2005) is a professional footballer who plays as a winger for club Sunderland.
+Chemsdine Talbi (Note: شَمْس الدِّين الطَّالِبِيّ) (born 9 May 2005) is a professional footballer who plays as a winger for club Sunderland.
 Born in Belgium, he plays for the Morocco national team.

 Club career

 Club NXT

-Talbi was with Royale Union Tubize-Braine until 2015 when he joined Club Brugge.
+Talbi played with KFC Rhodienne de Hoek as a junior, playing for one year with Royale Union Tubize-Braine until 2015 when he joined Club Brugge.
 In July 2022 Talbi signed a three-year professional contract with Club Brugge into 2025.
-He started the 2022–23 season playing for Club NXT, in the Challenger Pro League, Belgian football’s second division.
+He started the 2022–23 season playing for Club NXT, in the Challenger Pro League, Belgian football's second division.
 He scored on his professional debut against SL16 FC in August 2022, and again the following week against Lierse Kempenzonen.

 Club Brugge

-In February 2023 Talbi began training as part of the first team squad of Club Brugge.
+In February 2023, Talbi began training as part of the first team squad of Club Brugge.
 This was reported as a reward for his playing form.
-On 18 March 23, he made his league debut for Club Brugge when he came on as a second-half substitute against KV Kortrijk.
+He made his league debut for Club Brugge on 18 March 2023 when he came on as a second-half substitute against KV Kortrijk.

 Talbi would also score his first professional goal against Kortrijk in a 3–0 away win at the Guldensporen Stadion on 14 September 2024, Four days later, he made his UEFA Champions League debut as a substitute in a 3–0 loss to Borussia Dortmund.

-On February 18, 2025, he scored his first Champions League goals, netting a brace in a 3–1 away victory against Atalanta in the second leg of the knockout play-offs, contributing to his team's progression to the Round of 16 with a 5–2 aggregate win.
+On 18 February 2025, he scored his first Champions League goals, netting a brace in a 3–1 away victory against Atalanta in the second leg of the knockout play-offs, contributing to his team's progression to the Round of 16 with a 5–2 aggregate win, which earned him the player of the match award.